TamzidChowdhury/Weatherbit-X-CityBike-API-Mashup/README.md

 # Weatherbit-X-CityBikes-API-Mashup

-This project uses two seperate APIS to create a mashup between them.
+This project uses two seperate APIs to create a mashup between them.

 ## Requirements: